afterxleep/afterxleep.github.io/_posts/2020-07-01-combine-and-protocols-in-swift.md

 }
 ```

 We have now manually defined our Publisher in the Protocol declaration (namePublisher), and exposed both the Publisher (*namePublisher*) and the Published property (*namePubished*) in the Model.
-Now let's update the subscription in the ViewModel
+Now let's update our ViewModel to make it work.

 #### Our Updated ViewModel
 ```swift